First look at bones and muscles

 Types of bone

-There are two types of bone, compact (trabecular) and spongy (cancellous).
+There are two types of bone, trabecular (cancellous or spongy) and compact.
 Compact bone is a thin dense superficial layer that forms the outer shell of most of the bones.
 It surrounds the central mass of spongy bone, and provides strength for weight bearing.
 The spongy bone, however, consists of bone spicules (trabeculae) that enclose cavities containing blood-forming cells (marrow).
 Bones, in general, are classified according to shape.
 Long bones are tubular, while short bones are cuboidal in shape.
 Flat bones are formed by two compact bone plates separated by spongy bone.
 Irregular bones come in various shapes, and sesamoid bones are round and develop in tendons.

 Neurovasculature and development